Creditors and IRAs and 401(k)s After Death

-It's a question often asked: When someone dies leaving an IRA or 401(k), must the money be used to pay his bills?
-If your loved one has recently died and he owned these types of retirement accounts, you'll benefit from understanding the rules.
-The quick and easy answer is that it depends on whether the account had a designated beneficiary, someone other than the decedent's estate, at the time his death.
+When someone dies leaving an IRA or 401(k), must the money be used to pay their bills?
+If your loved one has recently died and they owned these types of retirement accounts, you'll benefit from understanding the rules.
+The quick and easy answer is that it depends on whether the account had a designated beneficiary, someone other than the decedent's estate, at the time of their death.

-An IRA or 401(k) has a designated beneficiary if the decedent completed a beneficiary designation form for the account prior to his death.
+An IRA or 401(k) has a designated beneficiary if the decedent completed a beneficiary designation form for the account prior to their death.

 If at least one of these designated beneficiaries survives the decedent, the retirement account will pass directly to that person outside of probate.
 It avoids the reach of the decedent's creditors because part of the probate process involves using estate assets to satisfy the decedent's debts.
 If the IRA or 401(k) doesn't become part of the estate, it cannot be used to pay the decedent's final bills.

-If the decedent completed a beneficiary designation form prior to his death but all the named beneficiaries predecease him, one of two things can happen:
+If the decedent completed a beneficiary designation form prior to their death but all the named beneficiaries predecease them, one of two things can happen:

 - The IRA or 401(k) account will pass into the decedent's probate estate and become available to pay the decedent's final bills, or